 Kim is a management accountant and deals with the accounting aspects of any enquiry.
 Kim has also extensive experience of dealing with computer based accounting systems and extracting relevant data.

-Kim has undertaken a number of Inland Revenue Investigations mainly relating to Corporate Tax and Income Tax Investigations and assists in detailed analysis of bank and other information in SCO cases.
+Kim has undertaken a number of HMRC investigations mainly relating to Corporate Tax and Income Tax Investigations and assists in detailed analysis of bank and other information in SCO cases.

 Kim is an expert in dealing with people who want to make a voluntary disclosure of tax problems where people have failed to notify the Inland Revenue of their self employment (usually as they do not manage to get round to it in the first year and then worry that they will be prosecuted for income tax fraud.
 These include a number of different professions.